Skip to main content

 • Emphasizes language production skills and interactive language use with a concentration on conversation.
 This course also develops reading strategies and examines complex grammar structures.
 Students must earn a minimum grade of C- before they can advance to subsequent courses.

-Heidelberg Summer and Music Program
+Heidelberg Program

 8 unit minimum requirement.
 Students must take GER 121 or GER 151 if they have no previous German language experience.